ahazem/ruby-conf-18-notes/day-1/sweat-the-small-stuff.md

 Also, my laptop died at that time as well and there was no chargers around, later I found them to be hidden somewhere between the chairs.

-In general, I remember having a somewhat bad impression about the talk (I found the drawings to be funny, though, not very helpful).
+In general, I remember having a somewhat bad impression about the talk (I found the drawings to be funny, though, ).
 I went in about 10 minutes late because I was talking to a guy I met earlier during the keynote.

 The part in which I was able to focus the most was about onboarding.
-The notes he has on [this](https://icanthascheezburger.com/wordpress/?page_id=222) web page include lots of tips and tricks regarding this.
-I found we are doing many of them already but one thing I liked specifically was this:
+Going through his notes [here](https://icanthascheezburger.com/wordpress/?page_id=222), the talk feels much more interesting.
+I find the tips and tricks included to be really important.
+I think we are doing most of them already.
+One thing in particular I found interesting was this:

 > "Set up 1:1s with other roles so the new hire understands how the greater team collaborates".